Bark Avenue Dog

 Why Is Matting Bad For My Dog?

-In more extreme cases the tension caused by the hair can actually tear the skin open.
+In more extreme cases the tension caused by the hair can tear the skin open.
 I have personally found infected wounds on dogs caused by this.
-In the worst of the worst situations the tension of the cair can cut off circulation causing loss of limbs.
+In the worst of the worst situations, the tension of the cair can cut off circulation causing loss of limbs.

 Not only can the hair tear the skin and hide infected wounds, but it can also trap moisture near the skin causing irritation known as hot spots.
 Removing the excess hair allows the skin to breathe and speeds up the healing process of these spots.